GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 http://www.ogs.state.ny.us/parking/parkingmap.asp

-PARKING beside the building costs $7.00 for a full day (until 2:00 when it becomes free).
-You pay for the day and get a refund if you don't stay the whole time.
-Other options are to park several blocks away and walk a long distance, or park nearby underground (not easy to get to, and is often full).
+The Library has two lots, one on each side of the front of the building, but the Cathedral Parking Lot on the eastern (downhill) side (on the left as you face the front of the building) is more likely to have available spaces.
+Parking weekdays beside the building costs $7.00? for a full day (until 2:00 when it becomes free).
+Saturday parking is free all day.
+Other weekday options are to park several blocks away and walk a long distance, or park nearby underground (not easy to get to, and is often full).
 The library is in a government complex of buildings (the Empire State Plaza), so street parking is very limited.
 If you aren't familiar with the streets, some of which are one-way, you would be better off paying to park.
-The Library has two lots, one on each side of the front of the building, but the Cathedral Parking Lot on the eastern (downhill) side (on the left as you face the front of the building) is more likely to have available spaces.
 Unfortunately, sometimes both lots are full.
 Check the parking map for other options which can be difficult to access if you are not familiar with the streets.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~